Supreme Court upholds federal ban on guns for domestic abusers

 The defendant in the case, Zackey Rahimi, is something of a poster child for why Congress passed the law in 1994.
 He assaulted his girlfriend in a parking lot, threatened to shoot her if she told anyone, and after he realized that a bystander saw the assault, he fired a gun at the witness.
 Two months later, a Texas court granted her a protective order, suspended Rahimi's gun license, and warned him that possession of a gun while the order remained in effect is a federal felony.

-But as several justices observed during the oral arguments in November, the Rahimi case was "the easy case," while other, harder cases lies ahead.
-Among them are challenges to federal and state laws that bar convicted felons--including those convicted of nonviolent crimes--from having guns, and state "red flag laws" that allow family members and police to petition a judge for an emergency order to temporarily remove firearms from people who may harm themselves or others.
+But as several justices observed during the oral arguments in November, the Rahimi case was "the easy case," while other, harder cases lie ahead.
+Among them are challenges to federal and state laws that bar convicted felons — including those convicted of nonviolent crimes — from having guns, and state "red flag laws" that allow family members and police to petition a judge for an emergency order to temporarily remove firearms from people who may harm themselves or others.

 Copyright 2024 NPR